The Kelley Office of Diversity Initiatives is more than an office—it’s a community.

 Preparing high school students for business

-Learn more about Kelley’s pre-college program, the Junior Executive Institute, designed for high school students from historically underrepresented groups.
+Learn more about Kelley’s pre-college program MEET Kelley, designed for high school students from historically underrepresented groups.